-The Canadian Experience Class is designed for individuals who have already established themselves in the Canadian labor market.
-Unlike other programs that focus on foreign experience or job offers, the CEC is a streamlined pathway to permanent residence for temporary foreign workers and international graduates who have a strong foundation in Canada.
+The Canadian Experience Class is designed for individuals who have already established themselves in the Canadian labour market.
+Unlike other programs that focus on foreign experience or job offers, the CEC is a streamlined pathway to permanent residence for temporary foreign workers who have a strong foundation in Canada.

 Your age is a major factor in your CRS score.
 The highest points are awarded to candidates between the ages of 20 and 29.